+The Commission operates across Canada with a staff of 256 employees.

 Edith Bramwell has practiced, taught, written and researched in the fields of labour law, human rights and administrative law since 1990, following the completion of a Bachelor of Arts degree from Queen’s University and a Bachelors of Laws degree from the University of Western Ontario.
 She has provided legal advice and representation in most Canadian labour jurisdictions, on diverse issues including discrimination, accommodation, pay equity, contract interpretation, labour negotiation and unfair labour practices.
 She has devoted her career to improving peoples’ working lives and to promoting workplaces where everyone is valued and respected.
 Ms. Bramwell was appointed to the Commission in 2019.

 Following her judicial clerkship at the Federal Court of Appeal, Ms. Bramwell served for five years as a legal member of the Ontario Review Board (then the Ontario Criminal Code Review Board).
-Ms. Bramwell’s commitment to the complex concerns of administrative tribunals, and to the communities and individuals which they serve, has been enhanced through her years of advocacy on a range of quasi-judicial consultation committees, including those of the Public Servants Disclosure Protection Tribunal, the Public Sector Labor Relations and Employment Board (and its predecessors, the Public Service Staffing Tribunal and the Public Service Labour Relations Board), the Office of the Public Sector Integrity Commissioner and the National Joint Council.
+Ms. Bramwell’s commitment to the complex concerns of administrative tribunals, and to the communities and individuals which they serve, has been enhanced through her years on a range of quasi-judicial consultation committees.

 After more than two decades of labour law advocacy, including pioneering work in improved access to justice through alternative dispute resolution, Ms. Bramwell has assumed several managerial roles, first leading a large arbitral litigation section, and most recently directing the Negations and Programs Branch of the Public Service Alliance of Canada, Canada’s largest federal public sector trade union.

 Ms. Bramwell is currently completing a Master of Laws at York University, with a specialization in dispute resolution.
 In her private life, Ms. Bramwell has served on the boards of several organizations which promote social justice, co-operative housing, equity and the arts, bringing a valuable, and often overlooked perspective as a black woman.
 Ms. Bramwell is a member of the Law Society of Ontario.